kermitine/ExoPy/README.md

 All inputs are filtered to prevent any crashes.
 Please open an issue ticket if you run into one.

 ### File saving
-Save .svg files of all plots to their own folder based on the star name.
+Save plots to their own folder based on the star name, in a file format of your choosing.
 Save full reports of calculated data to .csv file.

 ## Dependencies
 ```pip install lightkurve```